ksimoens/Spatial-Biodiversity-Patterns/BCI/BCI_README.md

 This directory contains all the plots generated in **BCI_plot.R**.
 'X' denotes the number of samples from which the PCF is calculated.
 The directory contains the png files corresponding with the csv files in the output.
 The names of the png files are identical to the names of the csv files.
+Additionally:

+- **PCF_X.png** : plot of the summarised empirical and theoretical PCF

 ---